');

 About Monroeville, OH

-Monroeville is a small community in Ohio with a population of 1,629 residents.
-The median household income is $65,750 per year, which is near the national average.
-The median age in Monroeville is 35.7 years.
+Monroeville is a small town located in Ohio with a population of 1,629 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $65,750 per year, which is 13% below the national median of $75,149.
+The median age of 35.7 years is notably younger the US median age of 38.9 years, indicating a younger, often more dynamic population base.

 Cost of Living in Monroeville, OH